recoveryhub/2021-wanderers/Source/Draft/MJ_TW_018.md

 “Near Greenfield, in the country, live a family of the people called Friends.
 Let us go there first.”

 They moved across the plain.
 The stars were all lighted.
 Theirs were the worlds beneath, around, above and within.

+## Footnotes

+[^1]: Chapter XVIII appears to be set in England during the Puritan Interregnum, when the outcome of the English Civil War (1642-51) established the Commonwealth, governed first by Parliament, and after 1654, by Oliver Cromwell as Lord Protector.
+The divine right of kings, referenced in the title was officially replaced by constitutional monarchy with the Glorious Revolution in 1688.
+[^2]: Different sects of English protestant dissenters arising in the 16th and 17th centuries.
+[^3]: In the English Civil War, Cromwell's cavalry troopers were called “Ironsides” by their Royalist opponents because of their hardiness in battle.
+[^4]: race: the current of water that turns a mill’s water wheel.
+[^5]: George Fox (1624-91) was an English Dissenter who founded the Religious Society of Friends, commonly known as Quakers.
+[^6]: phrenetic: (archaic) frenetic (obsolete) an insane or delirious person.
+[^7]: ward: (obsolete) a restraint to secure or control.
+[^8]: The House of Lords was abolished by an act of Parliament in 1649 and did not assemble again until the monarchy was restored in 1660.